PARTICIPATING IN GOD’S MISSION OF LIFE!

 We are a faith community that understands what keeps us together isn’t our politics, skin color, race, sexual orientation or anything else.
 WE’RE HELD TOGETHER BY THE SHARED BELIEF THAT JESUS IS LORD.

-THE TRUE God is love and the source of life and God loves everyone and wants everyone AND EVERYTHING to live and god is gracious, generous, merciful and gracious (yea. really gracious)
+THE TRUE Triune God is love and the source of life and God loves everyone and wants everyone AND EVERYTHING to live and God is gracious, generous, merciful and gracious (yeah. really gracious)

 There aren’t many of us but the staff we have is passionate about building a faith community that is life giving.
 We try to create space for the Holy Spirit to work so that means sometimes things go really well and sometimes things don’t go as planned and the result is so amazing we know it was the Holy Spirit’s doing.

 Pastor Tom’s call to staff ministry began in 1998 as the full time Youth and Family Minister with Messiah Lutheran Church in Wauconda, IL.
 In 2002, he and his family moved to Dubuque, IA and Wartburg Theological Seminary.
 During his internship year he served Partners in Faith Ministry-three small churches placed amongst the corn fields of northwest Iowa.
 Upon graduation in 2006, he was called to serve Our Saviour’s Lutheran Church in Whitehall located in the coulee region of northwest Wisconsin.
 In 2010, after three formative years of ministry, Tom accepted the call to Trinity.